 He is a frequent commentator on financial markets for CNBC, Fox, Bloomberg TV, and CBS Radio and has been featured in Barron's, USA Today, Newsweek, and The Wall Street Journal, and numerous books.

-Today, Chris is the editor of Night Trader, Seismic Profits Alert, and contributes to Money Morning as the Quant Analysis Specialist.
+Today, Chris is the editor of Night Trader and contributes to Money Morning as the Quant Analysis Specialist.

 Chris'S LATEST HEADLINES